 Placements can increase your employability and help you when you come to apply for graduate jobs at the end of your degree.

-Take a look at one of our Student Ambassador’s placement experience in the top right-hand corner.
+Take a look at one of Loughborough University’s Student Ambassador’s placement experience by following this link:

 Higher Education (HE for short) is the continuation of study post the age of 18.

 There are lot’s of different Higher Education Institutions, including Loughborough University, University of Leicester and De Montfort University.
-At these institutions, there are around 50,000 courses to choose from.
+Across all the universities and colleges in the UK there are around 50,000 courses to choose from.